Jaseci-Labs/jaseci/docs/docs/internals/planning_specs/native_type_system/lets_build.md

             return any(TypeRelationship.is_subtype(source, t) for t in target.types)

         # Different type categories that aren't explicitly handled are not compatible
-        # e.g. ArchitypeInstanceType is not a subtype of CallableType unless special rules apply
+        # e.g. ArchetypeInstanceType is not a subtype of CallableType unless special rules apply
         return False

     @staticmethod